Skip to main content

 New Orleans, Louisiana · FDIC Cert #27752

-Hibernia Bank is an FDIC-insured bank (Certificate #27752) with $280M in total assets and $238M in total deposits as of the Q2 2024 Call Report.
-Headquartered in New Orleans, Louisiana, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 2.93%.
-BankHealthData assigns a composite Health Grade of F (27/100).
+This is the FDIC profile for Hibernia Bank, an FDIC-insured bank (Certificate #27752) with $280M in total assets and $238M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in New Orleans, Louisiana, the bank maintains a Tier 1 capital ratio of 10.89% (Well-Capitalized) and a nonperforming loan ratio of 2.93%.
+BankHealthData assigns a composite Health Grade of C (51/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Hibernia Bank (FDIC cert 27752) is a community bank — $280M in total assets, $238M in deposits, serving the New Orleans, Louisiana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 10.89% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is elevated: non-performing loan ratio of 2.93% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is in the normal range: 18.9% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.